TreszczotkiBorough of Bielsk Podlaski, Bielsk District, Podlaskie Voivodship

 Information about the crime

-These murders were described in more detail by the residents of the borough of Narew who in 1970s testified in front of the District Commission for Investigation of Hitlerite Crimes in Białystok.
+These murders were described in more detail by the residents of the borough of Narew who in 1970s testified in the Białytok Regional Commission for the Examination of German Crimes in Poland:

 In 2014 we visited Treszczotki twice and met Dymitr who, as an 8-year-old child, saw the shooting of a Jewish woman and her teenage daughter from a window. „The women were escaping to the forest but they didn’t reach it – they were shot by a military policeman who was standing near the road.
 The daughter was called Roza.
 Local people put their bodies on a cart and buried them in the forest.”
 (Treszczotki, 6 October 2014.)

-There are no doubts that a murder of a mother and her daughter took place in Treszczotki.
-It is difficult to establish with certainty who the women were and whether indeed in one village two similar murders took place – killings of mothers and daughters from two different families- took place in one village.
+Clearly, a murder of a mother and her daughter took place in Treszczotki.
+It is difficult to establish their identity and whether indeed in one village two similar murders- killings of mothers and daughters from two different families- took place in one village.

 Contact and cooperation